steveloughran/formality/styleguide/styleguide.md

 It is also intended to provide guidelines for anyone writing applications on top of Hadoop, including YARN applications.

+# <a name="patches"></a>Submitting Pull Requests

+Github is now where Hadoop patches are reviewed.

+1. Submit changes as a pull request against [apache/hadoop](https://github.com/apache/hadoop).
+1. You MUST have an existing Apache JIRA for the PR: Github PRs without JIRAs tend to get lost.
+1. You MUST use the JIRA ID in the title.
+This is used to automatically cross-link the PR.
+1. Object Store patches: you MUST run all integration tests and declare the store endpoint you ran against.
+1. You MUST NOT assign other people as reviewers without asking them first.
+It's too impersonal a way to seek assistance and just alienates the assignee.

+Here are some things which scare the developers when they arrive in JIRA:

+* Vast changes which arrive without warning and are accompanied by press releases.
+  Please, get on the developer list, create the JIRAs, start collaboratively developing things.
+  It's how we get confidence that the code is good —and that you can follow a collaborative development process.
+* Large patches which span the project.
+They are a nightmare to review and can change the source tree enough to stop other patches applying.
+* Patches which delve into the internals of critical classes.
+The HDFS NameNode, Edit log and YARN schedulers stand out here.
+Any mistake here can cost data (HDFS) or so much CPU time (the schedulers) that it has tangible performance impact of the big Hadoop users.
+* Changes to the key public APIs of Hadoop.
+That includes the `FileSystem` and `FileContext` APIs, YARN submission protocols, MapReduce APIs, and the like.
+* Patches that reorganise the code as part of the diff.
+That includes imports.
+They make the patch bigger (hence harder to review) and may make it harder to merge in other patches.
+* Big patches without tests.
+* Medium sized patches without tests.
+* Small patches without tests unless they are simple things like spelling corrections in strings or comments.

+Things that are appreciated:

+* Documentation, in javadocs and in the `main/site` packages.
+* Good tests.
+* For code that is delving into the internals of the concurrency/consensus logic, well argued explanations of how the code works in all possible circumstances.
+State machine models and even TLA+ specifications can be used here to argue your case.
+* Any description of what scale/workload your code was tested with.
+If it was a big test, that reassures people that this scales well.
+And if not, at least you are being open about it.

 ## Designing for Scale; Designing for Fail

 Hadoop is designed to work at the scale of thousands of machines.
 Some of them will fail on large jobs or jobs that take time.
 Code needs to be designed for both the scale and the failure modes.